openvax/mhcflurry/docs/package_readme/readme.generated.txt

    data_kim2014                              NO             NO            http://github.com/hammerlab/mhcflurry/releases/download/0.9.1/data_kim2014.tar.bz2
    data_curated                              YES            YES           https://github.com/hammerlab/mhcflurry/releases/download/pre-1.0/data_curated.tar.bz2

-Files downloaded with mhcflurry-downloads are stored in a platform- specific directory.
-To get the path to downloaded data, you can use:

-   $ mhcflurry-downloads path models_class1
-   /Users/tim/Library/Application Support/mhcflurry/4/1.0.0/models_class1/

-Note: The code we use for generating the downloads is in the "downloads_generation" directory in the repository.
+Note: The code we use for *generating* the downloads is in the "downloads_generation" directory in the repository.